xiao0720/vim-config/README.md

 ## External Dependencies
-There are a couple of things you might want to install to get the best out of this config:
+There are a couple of things you need to install to get the best out of this config:
 * ctags - enables tags support when working with code
 * Ag - enables grepping through the current directories with [the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
-* Ack - enables grepping through the current directories with Ack-grep.
-Only needed if you can't (or won't) install Ag.
+* Ack - enables grepping through the current directories with Ack-grep. *Only needed if you can't (or won't) install Ag.*

+The following are more less essential dependencies which you may or may not want:
+* CSScomb - enables CSS formating and organisation via a node tool.
+Install with `npm install -g csscomb`
 * rcodetools - enables execution of ruby in-editor, run `gem install rcodetools`

 # Updating